A career as a jewellery designer enables you to combine your creative talent and business skills with hands-on crafting ability

-Designers can produce designs for mass production or can make small numbers of objects or individual pieces commissioned by a client.
+You could either produce designs for mass production, make jewellery in small numbers or create bespoke pieces commissioned by a client.

-For a self-employed jewellery designer, design activities include:
+As a self-employed jewellery designer, you'll need to:

-- discussing a client's range of options and formulating original ideas;
+- discuss a client's range of options and formulate original ideas

-- sketching out ideas, sometimes using computer-aided design (CAD), to help the client visualise the finished design.
+- sketch out ideas, sometimes using computer-aided design (CAD), to help the client visualise the finished design.

 - polishing - ensuring the finish of the piece.

-The following specialist processes may be performed by jewellery designers, but often pieces of work are sent on to companies (outworkers) for these processes to be completed:
+You may also perform the following specialist processes, but often pieces of jewellery are sent on to companies (outworkers) for these processes to be completed:

-- engraving - carving lettering or patterns into precious metals by hand or by computer-aided manufacture.
+- engraving - carving lettering or patterns into precious metals by hand or by computer-aided manufacture (CAM).

-Promoting and developing the business is crucial for success as a self-employed jewellery designer.
+Promoting and developing your business is crucial in order to succeed as a self-employed jewellery designer.
 Many designers try to boost their reputation by networking, entering competitions and attending craft fairs.

 Other activities include consulting with galleries, store buyers and suppliers, and researching jewellery and fashion trends.

-- Starting salaries for those in an employed position can be around £16,000 a year.
+- Starting salaries for jewellery designers in an employed position can be around £16,000.

 There are limited opportunities for graduates in salaried positions.
-The majority build their careers as freelancers or start their own business.
-Graduates may decide to accept a lower paid position in order to learn specific skills from experienced craftspeople.
+Most designers build their careers as freelancers or start their own business.
+You may decide to accept a lower paid position in order to learn specific skills from experienced craftspeople.

 Income figures are intended as a guide only.

-Many designers are self-employed or freelance, which leads to flexibility and the opportunity to work hours to suit, or on a part-time basis.
+Most designers are self-employed or freelance, which leads to more flexibility and the opportunity to work hours to suit you, or on a part-time basis.

-If employed, working hours are usually regular and don't involve shifts.
+If you're self-employed, you may find that your hours will fluctuate to meet demand.
+For employed designers, working hours are usually regular and don't involve shifts.

 What to expect